 How I Found Myself Through Serving Others

-Written by Desirea, a senior at MHS
+By Desirea, a senior at MHS

 From a young age, I was always interested in helping others.
 I was raised in a house full of children – there are currently seven kids and one on the way.
 I’m always helping out around the house and watching my siblings when I’m home.
 My efforts have allowed my mom to work and save money by not hiring a babysitter.
 I think I was blessed with a serving heart, and being the oldest sibling in my family helped a lot.
 I grew to love serving others.